aveao/avenet42/README.md

 ### general TODOs (will be moved to issues eventually)

-- helper_convertfont: make an adj tool to generate text images from font files
+- tools/helper_convertfont: make an adj tool to generate font pngs from font files
 - hw: battery
 - hw: case
 - web: service workers for UI to work offline